-Directions against all Theft and Fraud, or injurious getting and keeping that which is another's, or desiring it.
+tions against all Theft and Fraud, or injurious getting and keeping that which is another's, or desiring it.

-HE that would know what thest is, must know what propriety is; and it is that plenary title to a thing, by which it vol. vi.
+is; and it is that plenary title to a thing, by which it of L. VI.

 is called our own; it is that right to any thing as mine, by which I may justly have it, possess it, use it, and dispose of it.
 This dominion or propriety is either absolute, (and that belongeth to none but God) or subordinate, respective and limited (which is the only propriety that any creature can have).
 Which is such a right which will hold good against the claim of any fellow-creature, though not against God's.
-And among men there are proprieters or owners which are principal, and some who are but dependant, subordinate and limited.
+And among men there are proprietors or owners which are principal, and some who are but dependant, subordinate and limited.
 The simple propriety may remain in a landlord or father, who may convey to his tenant or his child, a limited, dependant propriety under him.
 Injuriously to deprive a man of this propriety, or of the thing in which he hath propriety, is the sin which I speak of in this chapter; which hath no one name, and therefore I express it here by many.
 Whether it be theft, robbery, cozenage, extortion, or any other way of depriving another injuriously of his own.
 These general Directions are needful to avoid it.